-John Donohoo Hall, also known as JD, is home to the Honors Living Learning Community, available to all classifications of undergraduate students accepted into the Honors Program.
+John Donohoo Hall, also known as JD, is home to the Honors Living Learning Community, available to undergraduate students accepted into the Honors Program.
 Limited space is available for students not in the Honors Program.
 This two-story residence hall is part of The Village at St. Mary's and offers a private room entrance that faces the courtyard.
 Each room has a private bathroom, with two people of the same gender in each room.
 JD Hall rooms have built-in closets and drawers with a twin bed, desk and chair for each person.
+Fire alarm monitoring done on site and partial sprinkler system installed.